Mostaxd/E-Commerce-Angular/README.md

 ## Instructions
-Run `npm install` to install dependencies
+Run `npm install --force` to install dependencies

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.